 To celebrate the Tet Trung Thu, aka the Mid-Autumn Moon Festival, street vendors and shops bake hundreds of mooncakes as part of the celebration.
-These tasty treats are made to resemble the moon.
+These tasty Vietnam treats are made to resemble the moon.
 This super sweet dessert is made from ground beans, orange peels, lotus seeds, with an egg yolk in the middle.
 Doesn’t that sound crazy?
 But I can tell you, the Vietnamese people love this dessert!

 One of the most simple, but flavorful cakes in Vietnam is the Bánh bo.
-This Vietnamese food is typically found in the Southern part of Vietnam.
+This Vietnamese snack is typically found in the Southern part of Vietnam.
 I saw it quite frequently offered in Ho Chi Minh City while I was there.
 Coconut is the main ingredient in this scrumptious and light-and-airy snack.
 Although these desserts look similar to the USA-style of mini muffins, they are totally different and taste more like steamed buns.
-Many Vietnamese moms would put food coloring in them to make them colorful and entice the kids to try them!
-To make your own simple cake, use this recipe.
+Many Vietnamese moms would put food coloring in their simple cakes to make them colorful and entice the kids to try them!

 - Sữa Chua Mít (Iced Jackfruit Yogurt)